ttscoff/hookapp/README.md

     link, ln     - Create bidirectional hooks between two or more files/urls
-    list, ls     - List hooks on a file or url open, gui    - Open the specified file or url in Hook GUI remove, rm   - Remove a hook between two files/urls scripts      - Shell completion examples
+    list, ls     - List hooks on a file or url open, gui    - Open the specified file or url in Hookmark GUI remove, rm   - Remove a hook between two files/urls scripts      - Shell completion examples
     select       - Select from hooks on a file/url and open in default